ankur-srivastava/node-todo-api/README.md

 /server/models : Contains the models.
 /server/db : Connects to MongoDB using mongoose library.
 Creates a new model Todo and saves data.

+package-json has scripts to run the unit tests.

 For each file you can uncomment the methods to test them out.